 Regarding his work with CVM, Sink said that one of his favorite writers on leadership, John Gardner, wrote about the overall ineffectiveness of the modern approach to teaching.

-Quoting Gardner, Sink said, “All too often we are giving young people cut flowers when we should be teaching them to grow their own plants.
+Quoting Gardner, Sink said that, “All too often we are giving young people cut flowers when we should be teaching them to grow their own plants.
 That is what we are trying to do with CVM.”

 Dedicated to ending homelessness